 One of the sure signs of summer in Alameda is the announcement of the headliners for the free, family friendly Concerts at the Cove music series co-produced by the Rotary Club of Alameda and the East Bay Regional Park District.
-The Crab Cove Visitors Center hosts the three-concert series, holding shows on the second Friday in June, July, and August.
+The 15th season will conclude on August 8 when two KFOG Local Scene bands headline the final concert.

 This summer is a season of change in Alameda Unified School District.
 As many of you have heard, our superintendent, Kirsten Vital, has resigned her position as of August 1 to become the new superintendent of Capistrano Unified School District.
 Ms. Vital has served our students and families for nearly six years.
 We thank her for her strong instructional work to improve the teaching and learning for all of our children.
 Please join us at 5 p.m.
 Tuesday, July 22 at the Elks Lodge Rathskellar for a farewell reception to honor Ms. Vital’s work and to wish her well in her new position!